shravanshetty1/blawgd/README.md

 4. Incentivizes popular posts.

 ### Status
-Currently, a proof of concept client has been released and is available [here](https://blawgd.com).
-Network is yet to be released.
+Network has been released.
+Browser client is available [here](https://blawgd.com).
+Apps coming soon.

 ### Support
 Feel free to create issues for any bugs you encounter and document reliable ways to reproduce them.